 Open to: Grades 7-12

-Prerequisites: Qualifying math score and successful completion of Algebra I or Geometry; prior participation in mathematics competitions recommended
+Prerequisites: Successful completion of Algebra I or Geometry; prior participation in mathematics competitions recommended

 Course Format: Individually Paced

 This course is designed to extend skills in problem solving taught in MathCounts, to foster mathematical creativity, and to prepare students for competitions similar to the American Mathematics Competition (AMC 8, 10).
 Students learn to think at an advanced level as they tackle challenging problems.
 Students explore a variety of math topics including advanced concepts from number theory, probability, algebra, and geometry.
 Students learn to apply various problem-solving strategies while completing contest-style problems.
 The course provides notes, practice problems, and videos from Art of Problem Solving to allow students to learn and review both the material and problem-solving skills.
 As students progress through the course, they will complete timed practice AMC 8 and 10 exams to help them prepare for real competitions.

 For a detailed list of topics, click the List of Topics tab.